menchelab/UI_Module/README.md

 ### **DataServer** - a Flask/Python webserver

 The DataServer is the backend and has
-- **separate routes (URLs) defined for each task**

-When the UIServer sends a request to one of these, it parses the input parameters, performs calculations and maybee database queries and returns it's response to the UIServer.
+- **separate routes (URLs) defined for each task** <br> When the UIServer sends a request to one of these, it parses the input parameters, performs calculations and maybee database queries and returns it's response to the UIServer.
 - **it can run on the local machine or on a powerfull cloud server** if more power is needed

 ### **SQL database**